Department of Computer Science

 Each year the department awards several scholarships for the subsequent year.
 Scholarship applications may be obtained from the department office during the Spring quarter.

-To apply for admission to the Master of Science program in Computer Networks, a student must submit the proper forms, fees and transcripts to the university's Office of Planning and Enrollment Management, which reviews each application initially.
+To apply for admission to the Master of Science program in Computer Networks, a student must submit the proper forms, fees and transcripts to the university's Office of the Registrar, which reviews each application initially.
 The department then reviews the application, making the decision whether to accept or reject the applicant.
 Each applicant must have their scores on the general portion of Graduate Record Examination (GRE) submitted directly to the department.
 Submission of scores on the Computer Science portion is optional.

 A student wishing to enter this program typically has an undergraduate degree in Computer Science or in a related field, with courses in Computer Science as indicated below, and must have a grade point average of 2.75 in all undergraduate work and a 3.00 grade point average in the Computer Science Core and Mathematics courses listed below.